yugabyte/yugabyte-db/docs/content/preview/admin/yb-admin.md

 #### create_transaction_table

 Creates a transaction status table to be used in a region.
-This command should always be followed by [`modify_table_placement_info`](#modify-table-placement-info) to set the placement information for the newly created transaction status table.
+This command should always be followed by [`modify_table_placement_info`](#modify-table-placement-info) to set the placement information for the newly-created transaction status table.

 **Syntax**